Sugamlake/Sugamlake/README.md

 I'm a Full Stack developer I'love my job.

-Software development, data science, technological innovation, in all kinds of applications, we work with artificial intelligence, breaking paradigms, we deliver a world of solutions (trial)
+Software development, data science, technological innovation, in all kinds of applications.

 ## Skills: